matakus/dctl/README.md

 # dctls

 A collection of DCTL's that are sort of useful, sort of not.

-WIP
+I've attempted to comment them so you can see what's happening and change anything you dont like or can improve on.
+Colour is spelt the cheeseburger way (Color).

 ---